eclipse-edc/Connector/pr_etiquette.md

 - Re-request reviews after all remarks have been adopted.
 This helps reviewers track their work in Github.
 - If you disagree with a committer's remarks, feel free to object and argue, but if no agreement is reached, you'll have to either accept the decision or withdraw your PR.
-- Be civil and objective. no foul language, insulting or otherwise abusive language will be tolerated.
+- Be civil and objective.
+No foul language, insulting or otherwise abusive language will be tolerated.

 ## As a reviewer